datalayer-examples/jupyterlab-extensions-example/docs/app-jupyterlab.md

 jlpm run start:app
 ```

-Such custom `Application`can be found in Notebook 7 and JupyerLite.
+Such custom `Application`can be found in Notebook 7 and JupyterLite.